Community Infrastructure Levy (CIL) expenditure

 - Parish & Town Councils are expected to work with South Glos.
 Council and neighbouring Parishes to agree spending priorities.

-Thornbury Town Council’s Notice of Conclusion of Audit is below.
-This is our Annual Governance & Accountability Return for the Year Ended 31 March 2019
+Unaudited Accounts for Year Ended 31 March 2021: Thornbury Town Council Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return, Accounts for Year Ended 31 March 2021